bronwencc/Module-3-Project/README.md

 3. When comparing freight costs for the three different shipping companies, two (#2 and #3) were not significantly different from each other and both were significantly different from the other company (#1).
 In the dataset, the higher freight costs were with companies #2 and #3.
 4. The total amount paid for an order varies very little when the products contained therein are out of stock or discontinued.

-The PNG schema of the dataset is as follows:
+The PNG schema of the dataset:
 ![Diagram of the Northwind dataset's SQL tables](https://raw.githubusercontent.com/bronwencc/Module-3-Project/master/Northwind_ERD.png)

+The definition, selection, normalization, analysis and testing for each hypothesis are below.

 ### Hypothesis 1: